anyswap/Anyswap-FAQ/How To Setup and Use Anyswap.rst

 Q. Can I send my ANY to an exchange or to another wallet?

 A. Yes, simply send them to the public address of another Fusion wallet.
-Currently hotbit.io trades ANY-USDT and you can send ANY or FSN to their deposit address and withdraw to your Fusion wallet.
+Currently hotbit.io trades ANY-USDT and ANY-BTC and you can send ANY or FSN to their deposit address and withdraw to your Fusion wallet.

 How to use Anyswap